Exceptional Student Education

 Topics of Special Interest

-- Annual State Application for IDEA, Part B - FY 2016 (PDF): In order to receive a grant under Part B of the Individuals with Disabilities Education Act (IDEA), states must submit an application annually.
+- Annual State Application for IDEA Part B - FY 2019 (PDF): In order to receive a grant under Part B of the Individuals with Disabilities Education Act (IDEA), states must submit an application annually.
 The public participation requirements relevant to Part B are set forth in the Part B regulations at 34 CFR 300.165 and in section 441(b)(7) of the General Education Provisions Act (GEPA).
 States are required to make the Part B Application available to the public for a period of 60 days, and accept comments for a period of at least 30 days.
-Florida’s Part B Application will be available to the public through May 4, 2016, on the Florida Department of Education, Bureau of Exceptional Education and Student Services Web site at http://www.fldoe.org/academics/exceptional-student-edu/index.stml.
-Comments will be accepted between March 4, 2016, and April 4, 2016.
-Comments may be submitted in writing to Leanne Grillot or Heidi Metcalf, Bureau of Exceptional Education and Student Services, 325 West Gaines Street, Suite 614, Tallahassee, Florida 32399; via email at Leanne.Grillot@fldoe.org or firstname.lastname@example.org, or via fax at 850-245-0953.
+Florida’s Part B Application will be available to the public from March 4, 2019 through May 2, 2019.
+Comments will be accepted through April 2, 2019 and may be submitted in writing to the IDEA Program Manager, Bureau of Exceptional Education and Student Services, 325 West Gaines Street, Suite 614, Tallahassee, Florida 32399; via email to the IDEA grant mailbox IDEAGrant@fldoe.org; or via fax at 850-245-0953.
+For the benefit of the public interest, the application will be available for public viewing after the posted end dates.

-- FFY 2014 Part B State Performance Plan (SPP)/ Annual Performance Report (APR) (PDF)
+- FFY 2017 Part B State Performance Plan (SPP)/ Annual Performance Report (APR)